 Trinity Road, Ventnor, Isle of Wight

 Mass was being said at various locations in Ventnor from 1856 and it was not until 1870 that a permanent site was found in Trinity Road and a church built and opened in May 1871.
-The Diocese of Portsmouth database gives the architect as T. Chatfield Clarke, a London architect who came from the Isle of Wight and in about 1880 built himself a house, Oakfield, at Wootton.
+The architect was T. Chatfield Clarke, a London architect who came from the Isle of Wight and in about 1880 built himself a house, Oakfield, at Wootton.
 The Tablet (17 September 1870) provided the following account of the laying of the foundation stone:

 Original Date: 1871